Packers Make Six Roster Moves; Here’s What They Mean for Sunday at Vikings

 Sometimes, the roster moves that aren’t made are more interesting than the ones that are made.

-The Packers did not elevate quarterback Desmond Ridder from the practice squad.
-That presumably means backup quarterback Malik Willis has been cleared and will be active after playing through a shoulder injury and starring for most of last week’s loss to the Ravens.

-“It feels better than it was after the game,” Willis said on Wednesday.
+“Well, in the event, if he’s the backup on gameday and if something bad happened, then you’ve got not many other options,” LaFleur said.
+“But the intent I would say is not to play him.”

+Indeed, a source said, Love will be the backup to Tune on Sunday.

-While Jordan Love isn’t on the final injury report, coach Matt LaFleur earlier in the week said Clayton Tune would start.
-With backups throughout the lineup, it’s almost impossible to believe the Packers would risk Love against the blitz-happy Vikings.
+With backups throughout the lineup, it’s almost impossible to believe the Packers would risk Love against the blitz-happy Vikings if pressed into duty.
+If he had to play in case of emergency, the offense would probably be handoff up the middle, handoff left, handoff right.

-“He’s just been a sponge,” Willis said this week of Tune, “soaking up everything we talk about in the meeting room; asking questions and even putting in his input on stuff he feels the most comfortable about.
-He’s been doing a great job.”

 It will be Tune’s first start since his rookie season in 2023.
 That one did not go well.